wimrijnders/V3DLib/Doc/FAQ.md

 - A MMU, allowing a much simpler/faster kernel driver.
 - Many more texture formats, framebuffer formats.
 - All the features needed for opengl es 3.2 and vulkan 1.1

-## Threads and Registers
-- vc4: one or two threads per QPU.
-  * one-thread mode: 64 registers in regsiter file
-  * two-thread mode: 32 registers
-- vc5: added a four thread per QPU mode, with 16 registers per thread.
-- vc6:  doubled the size of the register file.
-  * You can now use all 64 threads in two-thread mode and 32 registers in for thread mode.
-  * Single thread mode removed, you always have at least two threads.

-With the threading improvements, the QPUs should spent much less time idle waiting for memory requests.
+- With the threading improvements, the QPUs should spent much less time idle waiting for memory requests.

-## Number of QPU's
-Indication that the number of QPU's has dropped to 8 (from 12).

 ### Calculated theoretical max FLOPs per QPU
 Assuming theoretical max FLOPs per QPU per cycle is the same: